-If the forces of attraction between the molecules of the liquid and surface of the solid are greater than the attraction amongst the liquid, then the liquids have the tendency to spared on the solid surface.
+When the forces of attraction between the molecules of the liquid and solid are greater, then the liquids have the tendency to spared on the solid.
 These types of liquids are known as wetting liquids in learning chemistry or physical science.
 Therefore, the properties of wetting of liquids are,

-- Wetting liquids have a tendency to spared on the solid surface.
+- Wetting liquids have a tendency to spared on the solid interface.

 - The liquids in the capillary tube are concave upwards and so there rise of liquids in the tube.

-- The intermolecular attraction between the liquid molecules re less than the attraction between solid and liquid molecules.
+- The intermolecular attraction measurement of liquid molecules is less than the attraction between solid and liquid molecules.

-- The liquids which have the tendency to detach the solid surface are known non-wetting liquids.
+- The liquids that origin the properties to detach the solid interface are known non-wetting liquids.

 - The intermolecular attraction between the liquid molecules (cohesion) is greater than between the liquid molecule and solid molecule (adhesion).